markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-Multiple blank lines between paragraph have no effect:
+Multiple blank lines between paragraphs have no effect:

 ```````````````````````````````` example
 aaa